alibaba/AliOS-Things/README.md

 - Security: TLS, TFS(Trusted Framework Service), TEE(Trusted Exexcution Environment)
 - AOS API: AliOS Things exposed APIs for Application and Middleware
 - Middleware: Alibaba's value-added and commonly seen IoT components included
-- Examples: hands-on sample codes, and well tested industry applications such as Alinkapp
+- Examples: hands-on sample codes, and well tested applications such as Alinkapp

-And all of the modules are organized as Component, each component has its own .mk file to describe its dependecy with other Components, which make it easy for applications to choose the components needed.
+All modules have been organized as Components, and each component has its own .mk file to describe its dependency with other Components, which enables applications to choose components needed easily.

 # Documentation